 Muslims total 1.6 billion globally, representing 23% of the world population,

-Insider's Guide to gold and silverand Islam is the fastest growing major religion.
+and Islam is the fastest growing major religion.
 Sharia acts as the legal system to the entire Islamic world.
 While desire for gold has existed within the Muslim community, fear of infringing Islamic law has held back demand.
 The clarity of the new directives is anticipated to significantly boost gold demand and therefore the gold price.

 Demand for physical gold is expected to be the biggest beneficiary of the new ruling due to the strict parameters placed on alternative gold backed investments like mining shares.